 The Analytics Engine for Performance Digital Twin (PDT) provides unique functionality for multi-level analysis of the sensor data.
 It analyses large sets of data images recorded across the asset fleet over many time periods; each image contains multivariable time-series data for a time period.
 The time period could be a single aircraft flight, car trip, one day of industrial plant operation, etc.

-The PDT Prescriptive Analytics produces added value by enabling of fleet-wide energy efficient performance, condition-based maintenance, availability, safety, and other desirable outcomes.
+The PDT Business Case is that added value is enabled by fleet-wide energy efficient performance, condition-based maintenance, availability, safety, and other desirable outcomes.